 South Africa, in particular Cape Town where I live is a beautiful and diverse country.
 I am constantly inspired by my surrounds but I tend to be more inspired by colours.
 Colour to me is everything.
 You can have a lovely composition but if the colours are wrong it will be flat and dull.
 I love to use very vibrant or contrasting shades from very light to very dark.
 If I see a piece of artwork where the artist has used a beautiful blend of colours, I won’t sleep till I have created something similar.
 I often get permission from the artist, but also use reference photos or images to create my own.

-In my latest book The Kew Book Of Embroidered Flowers, I was given access to a library of more than 200,000 botanical paintings – they were very old, illustrated by some of the early explorers, so I started by re-drawing them in Corel Draw.
+In my book, The Kew Book Of Embroidered Flowers, I was given access to a library of more than 200,000 botanical paintings – they were very old, illustrated by some of the early explorers, so I started by re-drawing them in Corel Draw.

 I worked on giving them a clean outline and refresh the dull, faded colours.
 I tried to stay true to the original artist’s rendering but also give it a more contemporary feel.